Developer Guide

 Description

-for particular students.
+FindCommand, which extends Command, simulates searching through the StudentRecord for particular students.
 This is implemented through filtering the current list of students according to the user input, and displaying the filtered results to the user.

 Implementation

-is executed through 2 steps:
+FindCommand is executed through 2 steps:

 Step 1: Parsing the command

-, in the same way as other commands.
-After the input is identified to be a find
+The user input is first parsed by StudentRecordParser, in the same way as other commands.
+After the input is identified to be a find command, a FindCommandParser instance will be created to further parse the command arguments.

 Step 2: Executing the command

-object created will then interact with the ModelManager
+The FindCommand object created will then interact with the ModelManager to execute the command.

 - Using the

-is called, to filter the list of students. - The filtered list is returned to the user, and they will be able to view the list of students whose name contains the specified keyword(s), or whose Id matches the specified Id.
+Preicate<Student>created when parsing the command,Model#updateFilteredStudentList(Predicate<Student>)is called, to filter the list of students. - The filtered list is returned to the user, and they will be able to view the list of students whose name contains the specified keyword(s), or whose Id matches the specified Id.

 Usage scenario

-Given below is an example usage scenario of FindCommand
+Given below is an example usage scenario of FindCommand.

 Step 1.
 The user launches the application and sees a list of students.

-to locate students with “Alex” in their name.
+Step 2.
+The user executes find nm/Alex to locate students with “Alex” in their name.

 This command performs a search using the names of the students.
-Since the prefix nm/
+Since the prefix nm/ was used, a NameContainsKeywordsPredicate object, which extends Predicate<Student> will be created.

-will return the same results.
+find nm/alex will return the same results.

 Step 3.
-Classify returns a filtered list of students whose names contain Alex
+Classify returns a filtered list of students whose names contain Alex.
+All the details recorded will also be shown.

 The following activity diagram summarizes what happens when a user executes the find command.